Felice63/React-Notes-1/README.md

 - To render a JSX expression means to make it appear onscreen.

-- Remember that JSX is case sensitive and follows other conventions different from HTML and JavaScript, such as starting function with a captial letter.
+- Remember that JSX is case sensitive and follows conventions that are different from HTML and JavaScript, such as starting the name of a function with a captial letter, if that function is to be used as a component.

 - The following JSX method is used to render content / components to the browser.